knoppys/scp-bookings/README.md

 Changelog
+V4.6
+- Customer Query
+Email template generator changed from the use of get_posts() to WP_Query and all seems to be working fine.
+Still need to fix a bug in the reseller email.

 V4.5
 - BOOKING PROCESS
 - Update the booking process to include new fields and reduce some of the extra unwanted VAT calculation tools.